AdaCore/training_material/courses/comprehensive_rust_training/180_modules/02_filesystem.rst

 -  :rust:`src/lib.rs` (for a library crate)
 -  :rust:`src/main.rs` (for a binary crate)

-Modules defined in files can be documented, too, using "inner doc comments".
+Modules defined in files can be documented, too, using :dfn:`inner doc comments`.
 These document the item that contains them - in this case, a module.

 .. code:: rust